Takatak

-Takatak is a Pakistani progressive metal/djent band from Lahore, Punjab formed in 2009.
+Takatak is a Pakistani progressive metal/djent band from Lahore, Punjab, formed in 2009.
 Takatak is one of the few metal bands currently active in Pakistan.
-The band released its first album Acrophase in October 2020, more than 10 years after it was formed.
+The band released its first album, Acrophase, in October 2020, more than 10 years after the band was formed.

 Background

-Formed in 2009, Takatak initially had three members, Zain Peerzada, Yusuf Ramay and Syed Misbahuddin.
+Formed in 2009, Takatak initially had three members, Zain Peerzada, Yusuf Ramay and Misbahuddin (also known as Misbah).
 The group's current line-up consists of Zain Peerzada and Luke Azariah on guitars, Yusuf Ramay and Daud Ramay on drums, Altamash Sever and Ali Suhail on vocals and Isa Najam on bass.

 Takatak initially remained active for three years before going into a hiatus in 2012.
 They made a comeback in 2018, when they headlined at the Lahore Music Meet with two new songs, Voyager and Phantom.
 This was a turning point for the band.